guysexton/TheDrag/README.md

 *Tools Used:
 The Pit Crew (The development team behind TheDrag) utilized the following technical tools to complete Phase I:
 Eclipse - The main IDE everyone used to code the Java, CSS, HTML, JSP, XML, etc. files and to run the website on the localhost through Google App Engine intergration.
-Google AppEngine - The PaaS used to host and do webby stuff.
+Google AppEngine - The PaaS used to host and take care of web protocol.
+Intergration with the IDE being used by all team members, Eclipse.
 Adobe DreamWeaver - The Front-End team used this visual to code editor for steamlined editing/development of Bootstrap, CSS, and HTML files.
-Bootstrap -
+Bootstrap - The HTML, CSS, and JS library used by the Front-End team to achieve a polished-clean UI look.
-Maven -
+Maven - Built in automation tool for the java portions of the code.
-JSON Simple by Google -
+JSON Simple by Google - Java toolkit by Google for JSON files.
+Helped the Backend-Tean.
-OKHTTP by Square -
+OKHTTP by Square - Utilized by the backend to help connectivity issues.

 *Website Link: